mathisdemo/mathisdemo.github.io/_projects/UnoD1R32-ApplicationShield.md

 ## 🎛️ Example Applications

-### 1. LED Brightness via PWM
+### 1. **PWM via LED**

-Control LED brightness using the ESP32 LEDC PWM module by adjusting duty cycle.
+Utilize **PWM (Pulse Width Modulation)** to control the brightness of an LED.
+By adjusting the duty cycle, the LED can be dimmed or brightened, allowing for various visual effects.
+This is particularly useful for applications such as light dimming or motor speed control.

-### 2. Joystick Input via GPIO
+### 2. **GPIO Input via Joystick**

-Read digital joystick states and map them to LED or system responses.
+Use the **GPIO** to read the logical levels from the joystick.
+The program update outputs such as LEDs based on the current status of the joystick buttons.

-### 3. Potentiometer Reading via ADC
+### 3. **ADC Potentiometer Reading**

-Read analog voltage from a potentiometer and convert it to a control parameter (e.g., LED brightness).
+Use the **ADC (Analog-to-Digital Converter)** to read values from a potentiometer.
+These values can then be used to control parameters such as the brightness of an LED through **PWM (Pulse-Width Modulation)**, allowing the LED intensity to vary according to the potentiometer’s position.

-### 4. Sound Output via PWM
+### 4. **PWM via Speaker**

-Generate sound tones via a piezo speaker by varying PWM frequency.
+Utilize **PWM (Pulse Width Modulation)** to generate sounds via a speaker.
+By varying the **frequency**, not the duty cycle, different tones can be produced.
+The duty cycle remains constant while frequency changes create distinct audible notes.
+This method is commonly used for sound generation and simple audio signals."

-### 5. UART Communication
+### 5. **Serial Communication**

-Exchange messages with a PC over UART for logging or receiving commands.
+Establish **serial communication** between the UnoD1R32 and a PC for data exchange.
+This can be used for debugging, sending sensor readings, or receiving commands from the computer.

-### 6. I2C Temperature Reading
+### 6. **I2C Temperature Reading**

-Read ambient temperature from an LM75 sensor via the I2C protocol.
+Use the **I2C protocol** to communicate with temperature sensors such as the LM75.
+This data can then be used for environmental monitoring or to trigger actions based on temperature thresholds.

-### 7. SPI LCD Display
+### 7. **SPI LCD Control**

-Show system status, sensor values, or control messages on an SPI-connected LCD.
+Use the **SPI protocol** to control an LCD display.
+This application could display system status, sensor readings, or any other relevant information on a small screen.

 ## 📁 Code Structure